-- With no features selected click the right-hand mouse button in a blank part of the View window and select the Contours option to add the contours layer to the Treeview and display the contour properties. - On the contour properties dialog select entity Stress and component equivalent stress SE. - Click the Contour range tab and set the Maximum stress contour value to be plotted as 300 so all stresses above yield will be drawn in red, and click OK. - Click the OK button to display the contours and contour key for the first load increment. - In the Treeview drag the Deformed Mesh layer onto the Contours layer.
+- If necessary, and with no features selected click the right-hand mouse button in a blank part of the View window and select the Contours option to add the contours layer to the Treeview and display the contour properties. - On the contour properties dialog select entity Stress and component equivalent stress SE. - Click the Appearance tab and for the Classic contour range, press the Set button.
+Set the Maximum stress contour value to be plotted as 300 so all stresses above yield will be drawn in red and click OK. - Click the OK button to display the contours and contour key for the first load increment.